 Weaning - It is best to wean slowly so your body has time to adjust and gradually reduce your supply.
 Sometimes, there are reasons we need to help the process along faster or find ourselves with some mild engorgement during the process.
 Using a cold pack to reduce engorgement can reduce pain and discomfort if your breasts feel too full during the weaning process.
 (3) Use a towel or the plush cover of the Breast-Ease support pack to prevent direct contact with your skin if it is too cold.

-When it feels good to you - No rules are set-in-stone.
+When it feels good to you - No rules are set in stone.
 What works for one person may be different for another.
 With the Breast-Ease support packs, you can have one for heat and the other for cold applications to determine which feels best for you or to alternate between heat and cold.

 Alternating hot and cold

 Mastitis - A breast infection can be caused by unresolved plugged ducts, milk removal not being frequent enough, or seeming to come out of nowhere.
-One thing is for sure, mastitis is painful and often is accompanied by flu-like symptoms.
+One thing is for sure, mastitis is painful and is often accompanied by flu-like symptoms.
 Using your heated Breast-Ease support pack before nursing or pumping will widen the ducts and encourage milk to flow.
 After you nurse or pump, apply your chilled Breast-Ease support pack in the cloth cover to help reduce swelling and inflammation and ease pain.
 Consider taking Lacta-Biotic, which contains a strain of probiotics that can be used for mastitis and overall breast health and reduce the chances of recurrence of mastitis or plugged ducts.

 Engorgement - Heat on your breasts just before nursing or pumping can widen the ducts and let the milk flow more easily, helping to remove more milk and giving you more relief while protecting your milk supply.
 Alternate this with a cold pack after feeding or pumping to help reduce swelling and inflammation and soothe discomfort.